-A proposal to remove a name or change a commemorative, the efforts to develop support for or to oppose such a proposal, and all aspects of official consideration of and deciding upon such a proposal should be viewed as learning opportunities and opportunities to bridge our past, present, and future.
-As such, a proposal should be conducted in a scholarly manner and should promote knowledge and understanding about the people, times, or other factors involved.
-It is both practical and consistent with the liberal arts education mission for the Board of Trustees to establish a formal process for accepting a petition for consideration.
+A petition to remove a name or change a commemorative, the efforts to develop support for or to oppose such a petition, and all aspects of official consideration of and deciding upon such a petition should be viewed as learning opportunities and opportunities to bridge our past, present, and future.
+The intent of this process is not to rewrite our history but to contextualize our history with our current values.
+As such, a petition should be conducted in a scholarly manner and should promote knowledge and understanding about the people, times, or other factors involved.
+It is both practical and consistent with the liberal arts education mission for the board to establish a formal process for accepting a petition for consideration.

-If the Board of Trustees accepts a petition to consider a change in name or commemoration, it is recommended that a primary consideration in this decision be whether the name is a source of material harm to Trinity and its mission, vision, and values in the present day.
+If the board accepts a petition to consider a change in name or commemoration, it is recommended that the current mission, vision, and values of the College are to be used as the primary criteria for rendering a decision.
 This approach is healthy and more easily managed than attempting to stand in the shoes of a long-ago board evaluating the totality of the life of someone not present and not able to speak for themselves.

-Finally, the names by which buildings and other entities are known are both part of Trinity's history and an important component of the legacy shared by many generations of students, faculty, alumni, staff, and friends of the college.
+The names by which buildings and other entities are known are part of Trinity's history and an important component of the legacy shared by many generations of students, faculty, alumni, staff, and friends of the College.
 Educating the Trinity community about our names, our history, and how we commemorate the present and past is a meaningful exercise.
+Changing a name should reach a high bar for consideration, and removing a name is a serious step that should not be done hastily.